 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits, Featuring 300 Entrepreneurial Habits

-From mindset to management skills, 1 Habit can create stronger leadership, increased revenue, and ultimately serve a bigger impact.

-Nothing Happens Without Action!!
-You can manifest, hope, dream, pray, desire all you want, but you must take action to live the life you truly want to live.”LOS ANGELES, CALIFORNIA, UNITED STATES, October 2, 2020 /EINPresswire.com/ -- 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits, 1 Habit for Entrepreneurial Success.
+Thursday, October 1, 2020 (Los Angelas, CA) – 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits called 1 Habit For Entrepreneurial Success.
 The book is Co-Authored by Steven Samblis and Forbes Riley with contributions by some of the most successful Entrepreneurs on the Planet.

-This 800-page book will become an instant classic and the Road Map to operating at the highest level in your entrepreneurial endeavors.
-It will be available in 39,000 locations worldwide between brick and mortar and online outlets.
-The book will be published in Paperback, Hardcover, eBook, and Audiobook formats.
+This 800 page book will become an instant classic and the Road Map to operating at the highest level in your entrepreneurial endeavors.
+It will be available in 39,000 locations worldwide between bricks and mortar and online outlets.
+1 Habit Press is publishing the book in Paperback, Hardcover, eBook, and Audiobook formats.

 Sharon Lechter - New York Times Bestselling Co-Author of Rich Dad Poor Dad